Cost to Move Electric Meter and Gas Meter

 - Safety Concerns.
 Metres placed near water, heating systems or areas prone to flooding may pose risks.
 Relocating them to a safer place can prevent hazards.

 - Upgrading or Modernising Property.
-If you're installing new appliances, smart metres or updating electrical systems, moving the metre may be necessary to accommodate new wiring or meet modern safety standards.
+If you're installing new appliances, smart meter or updating electrical systems, moving the metre may be necessary to accommodate new wiring or meet modern safety standards.

 - Energy Supplier Requirements.
 In some cases, your energy supplier may request a meter relocation to improve service access or to comply with regulatory standards.